stefanogoldoni/bbbdl/docs/source/installation/index.rst

 Requirements
 ------------

-You can install bbbdl on any computer which the following software already installed:
+You can install bbbdl on any computer with the following software already installed:

 * `Python 3.8+ <https://www.python.org/>`_
 * `ffmpeg <https://ffmpeg.org/download.html>`_